katerinaksystra/pameas-rules/README.md

 ```
 In this definition:

-Message_Object_Composition_Completed \in SET_of_Defined_Events
+*Message_Object_Composition_Completed \in SET_of_Defined_Events*

-getMessageObject: State ->MessageObject is a function that takes as input a state of the system and returns the message object of that state
+*getMessageObject: State -> MessageObject* is a function that takes as input a state of the system and returns the message object of that state
 m is a constant of type MessageObject

-empty is a constant of type MessageObject denoting an empty message object
+*empty8 is a constant of type MessageObject denoting an empty message object

-getMessageAudience: MessageObject->messageAudience is a function that takes as input a MessageObject and and returns the audience of the message object
+*getMessageAudience: MessageObject -> messageAudience* is a function that takes as input a MessageObject and and returns the audience of the message object

-getPerson: S->Person is a function that takes as input a state of the system and returns the person of the state
+*getPerson: S -> Person* is a function that takes as input a state of the system and returns the person of the state

-p is a constant of type Person
+*p* is a constant of type Person

-getType : Person->pType is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}
+*getType : Person -> pType* is a function that takes as input an element of type Person and returns his type, an element of the set {“Crew”, “Passenger”}

-SetMessageBody: Person MessageObject MessageBody->MessageObject is a function that takes as input a person, a message object and a message body and sets the message body of that message object
+*SetMessageBody: Person MessageObject MessageBody -> MessageObject* is a function that takes as input a person, a message object and a message body and sets the message body of that message object

-SetMessageFIle: Person MessageObject File-> MessageObject is a function that takes as input a person, a message object and a file and includes it in the message object
+*SetMessageFIle: Person MessageObject File -> MessageObject* is a function that takes as input a person, a message object and a file and includes it in the message object

-SendMessage(p, o) sends to the Person p the MessageObject  o
+*SendMessage(p, o)* sends to the Person p the MessageObject  o

 Additionally:
-getEmergencyPost : Person->Post is an function that takes as input a person and returns his assigned emergency post
+*getEmergencyPost : Person -> Post* is an function that takes as input a person and returns his assigned emergency post

-getEmergencyLocation : State->Location is a function that takes as input a state of the system and returns the emergency location of the state
+*getEmergencyLocation : State -> Location* is a function that takes as input a state of the system and returns the emergency location of the state

-getEmergencytype : State->EmergencyType is a function that takes as input a state of the system and returns the type of the emergency of this state
+*getEmergencytype : State -> EmergencyType* is a function that takes as input a state of the system and returns the type of the emergency of this state

-getIssueLocation: State -> Location is a function that takes as input a state of the system and returns the location of the issue of this state (e.g. low performance of mustering process)
+*getIssueLocation: State -> Location* is a function that takes as input a state of the system and returns the location of the issue of this state (e.g. low performance of mustering process)

-getIncidentLocation : State->Location is a function that takes as input a state of the system and returns the location of the incident of this state
+*getIncidentLocation : State -> Location* is a function that takes as input a state of the system and returns the location of the incident of this state

-getIncidentType : State->IncidentType is a function that takes as input a state of the system and returns the type of the incident of this state
+*getIncidentType : State -> IncidentType* is a function that takes as input a state of the system and returns the type of the incident of this state

-getAssignedPassenger : State Person -> Person is a function that takes as input a state of the system and a Crew member that is assigned to help a passenger in need in this state and returns that passenger
+*getAssignedPassenger : State Person -> Person* is a function that takes as input a state of the system and a Crew member that is assigned to help a passenger in need in this state and returns that passenger

 The Crew Message creation ruleset essentially is triggered after the creation of a message object (event) and defines the message to be sent (action) if the message object is addressed to the crew based on their emergency posts (condition) (and the evolution of the emergency).

 ## PaMEAS Evacuation Messaging ECA Rules